lassejlv/discord-bot-template-ts/README.md

 2. Run `npm install`
 3. Create a `.env` file and add your bot token and MongoDB connection string (check out `.env.example` for more info)
 4. Run `npm run dev` to start the bot in development mode
+5. Run `npm run build` to build the bot (uses rimraf to delete the dist folder)
+6. Run `npm start` to start the bot in production mode